-This week’s ‘Dear SQL DBA’ question gets us down to the essentials
+This week’s ‘Dear SQL DBA’ question gets us down to the essentials: how to I tell if a transaction is hanging?

 Recently, when I was checking if there are any hanging transactions in my database via “sp_who2 " procedure…